eslavnov/ttmg_server/README.md

 ## Getting started
 1. Check the [Known issues](#known-issues).
+2. Install [ffmpeg](https://www.ffmpeg.org/) - required for audio stream conversion.
-2. Install [ESPHome Device Builder](https://esphome.io/guides/getting_started_hassio.html#installing-esphome-device-builder) - you can do this as a Home Assistant addon or separately, whichever you prefer.
+3. Install [ESPHome Device Builder](https://esphome.io/guides/getting_started_hassio.html#installing-esphome-device-builder) - you can do this as a Home Assistant addon or separately, whichever you prefer.
-3. Adopt your HAVPE device in ESPHome Device Builder (note: it will *break* your [automatic update notifications](https://voice-pe.home-assistant.io/guides/update/)).
+4. Adopt your HAVPE device in ESPHome Device Builder (note: it will *break* your [automatic update notifications](https://voice-pe.home-assistant.io/guides/update/)).
-4. Install [ffmpeg](https://www.ffmpeg.org/) - required for audio stream conversion.

 Now you can set everything up in 5 easy(-ish) steps!
-[Step 1: Installation - Server](#step-1-installation---server) / [Step 2: Configuration - Server](#step-2-configuration---server) / [Step 3: Installation - Home Assistant](#step-3-installation---home-assistant) / [Step 4: Configuration - Home Assistant](#step-4-configuration---home-assistant) / [Step 5: Configuration - HAVPE devices](#step-5-configuration---havpe-devices)
+Follow the steps below to:
+1. Install TTMG Server
+2. Configure TTMG Server
+3. Install Home Assistant integrations
+4. Configure Home Assistant to work with TTMG
+5. Configure your Home Assistant Voice Preview Edition (HAVPE) device(s) to work with TTMG

-## Step 1: Installation - Server
+## Step 1: Server Installation

 1. Clone the repo.
 2. Run the setup script with `./setup.sh` for Unix-based systems or `start.bat` for Windows.
 It will create a virtual environment and install the required dependencies.
 3. Edit `configuration.json` and add your OpenAI API key to the `main` section ([get it here](https://platform.openai.com/settings/organization/api-keys)).
 This is the only required parameter, but there are additional optional settings you can further configure - see the next step.

-## Step 2: Configuration - Server
+## Step 2: Server Configuration
 **General settings**

 Create a copy of `configuration_example.json` and save it as `configuration.json`.
 This file will store your personal settings.
 General settings go under `"main"` in the `configuration.json`.
 You need to provide only the `"openai_api_key"`, the rest have default values.